amkelly/amkelly.github.io/libraries.md

 permalink: libraries
 ---

-# Python Libraries & modules
+# Python Standard Library, Pakcages & Modules

 A collection of the python libraries I've used and notes about their usage or performance.

+Real Python: [Python Modules and Packages – An Introduction]](https://realpython.com/python-modules-packages/) and [Python import: Advanced Techniques and Tips](https://realpython.com/python-import/)

 ## notes on the built-in/standards libraries
 (that I haven't written about elsewhere)